denoland/deno/std/CHANGE.md

 ## Contributing

-deno_std is a loose port of [Go's standard library](https://golang.org/pkg/).
-When in doubt, simply port Go's source code, documentation, and tests.
-There are many times when the nature of JavaScript, TypeScript, or Deno itself justifies diverging from Go, but if possible we want to leverage the energy that went into building Go.
+deno_std is a loose port of [Go's standard library](https://golang.org/pkg/). o leverage the energy that went into building Go.
 We generally welcome direct ports of Go's code.

 Please ensure the copyright headers cite the code's origin.